Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 Louisiana Stats and Trends

+- Thus far this year Louisiana has one win against the spread.

-- This year, the Ragin' Cajuns are winless ATS when entering a game as an underdog of 1 point or more.
+- This season, the Ragin' Cajuns are winless ATS when entering a game as an underdog of 2 points or more.

-- Louisiana's games this year have hit the over on one of five set point totals (20%).
+- Louisiana's games this season have gone over the total in one out of five opportunities (20%).

-- Louisiana is 1-2 against the spread and 3-0 overall in games when it records more than 20.0 points.
+- Louisiana is 1-2 against the spread and 3-0 overall in games when it scores more than 20 points.

-- When Louisiana amasses more than 364.8 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Louisiana picks up over 364.8 yards, the team is 1-2 against the spread and 3-0 overall.

-- The Ragin' Cajuns have four giveaways this season, while the Mountaineers have seven takeaways .
+- The Ragin' Cajuns have turned the ball over four times, three fewer times than the Mountaineers have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.